 Private journey along Iceland’s most spectacular South Coast with a walk on the black sand beach and witness the beauty that defines the land of fire and ice.

-South Iceland is home to Reykjavik (Iceland’s largest city), waterfalls, volcanoes, mountains, waterfalls, glaciers, geothermal areas, farmland, and did we mention waterfalls?
+South Iceland is home to Reykjavik (Icelandic capital), waterfalls, volcanoes, mountains, waterfalls, glaciers, geothermal areas, farmlands, and did we mention waterfalls?
 With so much to see and do, there is something for everyone to enjoy.
 This is your complete guide to South Iceland.

 South Iceland is known for its amazing waterfalls, the Golden Circle route, and breathtaking landscapes.
 It can all be a little overwhelming, but we've broken down the highlights for you below:

-● Skógafoss - Pronounced sko-uh-foss, this impressive 60-meter tall waterfall has its campground.
+● Skógafoss - Pronounced as "sko-uh-foss", this impressive 60-meter tall waterfall has its campground.
 Campers can fall asleep to the rushing water and open the flaps of their tents the next morning to a beautiful waterfall.

 ● Seljalandsfoss - A delicate stream of water in comparison to most other significant waterfalls, this one has a unique feature— a ledge is leading behind the waterfall to give visitors a glimpse behind the watery curtain.

 ● Gljúfrabúi Waterfall - This waterfall near Seljalandsfoss is often overlooked because it’s partially concealed.
 Follow the stepping stones in the stream just north of Seljalandsfoss, through a small canyon to discover this stunning hidden gem.